everettsouthwick/Eraserr/CONFIGURATION.md

 Toggle this setting to enable or disable the free space feature.
 When enabled, the program will monitor the specified path to ensure that the minimum free space threshold is maintained.

+**Note**: This feature is experimental and might not work as expected in all scenarios.
+It is recommended to use it with caution and monitor its behavior closely to prevent any unintended data loss.

 #### Minimum Free Space Percentage

 ```json